Learn How Native CDFIs Make Great Investment Partners

 Many of these new potential customers are the first in their generation to break a cycle of poverty and move toward building a life of economic prosperity.

-#2: Native CDFIs have strong net asset ratios, along with extraordinarily low historical write-off and delinquency rates.
+#3: Strong net asset ratios, low historical write-off and delinquency rates

 That edge in their business model is a major piece of the Native CDFI success story.